stevenkyritsis/omniverse-ai/docs/docs/installation_guide.md

 Installtion steps start with Dwnloading Omniverse launcher through https://developer.nvidia.com/isaac-sim from there you cna sign up for an account and download the windows version or the docker version.

-I downloaded the windows version then through the exchange tap in omniverse you can ssearch up Isaac sim and download it along with the Isaac assets packs
+I downloaded the windows version then through the exchange tap in omniverse you can search up Isaac sim and download it along with the Isaac assets packs

 ![image](https://github.com/mahmoud25112/omniverse-ai/assets/148357408/79a32e73-5588-45ce-a5ec-535524d62fce)

 You have to download the 3 packges and Once downloaded, combine the contents of each pack into a single root folder.
 For example, merge or copy the contents from assets pack 2 and 3 into the assets pack 1 folder .

 You will copy from both isaac_sim-assets-2-2023.1.1 & isaac_sim-assets-2-2023.1.1.
 You should copy the Nvidia folder from each asset file to the first one.
 Make sure you're not replacing the file that you're actually combining them.
 ![image](https://github.com/mahmoud25112/omniverse-ai/assets/148357408/95cc156b-effd-42c4-95be-b323362c3aef)